Don’t Overlook These Money-Saving Tax Credits

 The beauty of a tax credit is that it reduces your actual tax bill dollar for dollar, unlike a deduction, which reduces your income and lowers your tax bill only by the tax rate you would have paid on that amount.
 Moreover, some tax credits are “refundable” to a certain extent, which means the government will actually pay you if the amount of the credit exceeds your tax bill.

-Read on to find out what tax credits are available, who’s eligible to claim the credits, and how you could benefit if you qualify.
-You’ll find links to official Internal Revenue Service (IRS) information about each credit so you can find more details about each one, such as eligibility requirements and application specifics.
+Read on to find out what tax credits are available, who’s eligible to claim the credits and how you could benefit if you qualify.
+You’ll find links to official Internal Revenue Service (IRS) information about each credit, such as eligibility requirements and application specifics.

 8 tax credits that can help you reduce what you owe or get money back